-“Exceeding joy” means to celebrate a victory.
-We experience a state of great joy that often involves verbal expression – to be extremely joyful, to be overjoyed, to rejoice greatly.
+“Exceeding joy” means celebrating a victory.
+We experience a state of great joy that often involves verbal expression – to be extremely joyful, overjoyed, and rejoice greatly.
 When we arrive at the point where we have inner joy based on what God does for us, we have something to celebrate.
 The celebration is a result of the victory.

 Faith lays hold of future glory.
 Christians have a wonderful future.
 We, therefore, need not fear old age or what the future holds in time.
 There is no comfort in the future for those without Christ.

 “Exceeding” means to go beyond and carries the idea of exulting.
-On that day, we will have an intense joy and a transcending joy.
+On that day, we will have intense and transcending joy.
 This is a joy that goes beyond anything we have ever known.
 We cannot adequately describe this joy.

 1 Pe 1:8, “Whom having not seen you love.
 Though now you do not see Him, yet believing, you rejoice with joy inexpressible and full of glory.”